Describing the Nonuniversal Galaxy Merger Timescales in IllustrisTNG: Effects of Host Halo Mass, Baryons, and Sample Selection: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous referee for the detailed and valuable comments that helped improve the manuscript.
 We thank Jiaxin Han, Shaun Cole, and Carlos Frenk for their valuable discussions.
 We also appreciate Dylan Nelson and Vicente Rodriguez-Gomez for their assistance in accessing the merger trees of \texttt{IllustrisTNG}.
 K.X. is supported by the funding from the Center for Particle Cosmology at U Penn.
 Y.P.J. is supported by NSFC (12133006, 11890691), by National Key R\&D Program of China (2023YFA1607800, 2023YFA1607801), by grant No. CMS-CSST-2021-A03, and by 111 project No. B20019.
 This work made use of the Gravity Supercomputer at the Department of Astronomy, Shanghai Jiao Tong University.